 2.10.1 Provision should be made for two levels of nominal power (high power, low power) as required by some applications.
 The default operation of the ASM station should be on the high nominal power level.

-2.10.2 The nominal levels for the two power settings should be 1 W and 12.5 W (average power); tolerance should be within ±1.5 dB.
+2.10.2 The nominal levels for the two power settings should be 1 W (PEP) and 12.5 W (average power); tolerance should be within ±1.5 dB.

 3 Link layer